-Chandrayaan-2: Last portion of mission was not executed the right way, says Dr Sivan
+Will try to contact Vikram lander for 14 days, says Dr Sivan, calls PM a 'source of inspiration'

 "The last portion was not executed the right way, in that phase only we lost link with the Lander, and could not establish communication subsequently," Dr Sivan told DD News.

-Modi delivered a message of optimism, solidarity and hope to scientists in an address, which was broadcast live, hours after the Indian Space Research Organisation (ISRO) announced that it had lost communication with the lander.
+Modi delivered a message of optimism, solidarity and hope to scientists in an address, hours after the Indian Space Research Organisation (ISRO) announced that it had lost communication with the lander.

 [Farmers son to ISRO chief: Inspiring life of K Sivan]

 "PM is a source of inspiration and support for us.
 His speech gave us motivation.
-In his speech, the special phrase that I noted was,'Science should not be looked for results,but for experiments and experiments will lead to results'," Sivan said.
+In his speech, the special phrase that I noted was, 'Science should not be looked for results, but for experiments and experiments will lead to results'," Sivan said.

 There have been disappointing moments in the past but they have not crushed our spirits, the Prime Minister said, adding that "the effort was worth it and so was the journey".
 He called ISRO an "encyclopedia of successes" and said a few moments of halt cannot push its flight "out of trajectory" and that no hindrance can stop India from realising its dreams and aspiration in the 21st century.